Golden bowerbird: Breeding

-Diet and foraging
+Food and feeding

 The golden bowerbird feeds mainly on fruits, and sometimes takes insects and spiders.
 Fruits, especially those from vines, as well as flowers, buds, and arthropods.
 Nestlings eat largely fruits and a few insects, mostly cicadas (Cicadidae), with the percentage of fruit rising as the nestling grows older.
 Fruits and insects are eaten by fledglings.
 In the Paluma Range, males cache fruits, especially bunches of wild pepper (Piper), in crevices surrounding bower sites to be recovered for later use; one nesting female was spotted retrieving a cached fruit.
 Forages by sallying and seeking; cicadas are infrequently hawked.
 Usually eats alone; however, 3–4 (often juvenile) individuals may forage in the same fruiting canopy with other bird species, including other bowerbirds.

 Sounds and vocal behavior

 Peak calling season is September–December.
 The sounds the golden bowerbird makes vary by populations.
-However, the typical male call song is a pulsating rattle note, which lasts 1-2 seconds and is repeated several times.
+However, the typical male call song is a pulsating rattle note, which lasts 1–2 seconds and is repeated several times.
 Other kinds of calls include: squeals, screeches, scold-rasps, or wolf-whistle notes or a medley of them; also high-quality mimicry of calls of other bird species.
 In addition, the male birds are known to respond more strongly to the local dialects than foreign dialects.
-This means that when one of the male birds recognizes the call they respond in a different manner than if they did not recognize the call.
+This means that when one of the male birds recognises the call they respond in a different manner than if they did not recognise the call.

 Conservation status

-The golden bowerbird's population is very well conserved.
-They do not face a threat of extinction and are very well protected in their habitat.
-In past years, the birds faced the threat of logging in their habitat; however, this did not present a big threat to the birds.
-Their habitat is now also environmentally protected so the threat of extinction and decline in population is very minimal.
+The golden bowerbird's population has decreased 20–29% recently due to the effects of cyclones that moved through their habitat, which destroyed many nesting areas.
+These cyclones and climate change continue to threaten the golden bowerbird's population, including heat waves that have resulted in lower resources for the birds.
+The birds' range is mostly within a conservation area, so they are afforded protection from many human activities.
+Currently, there are suggestions for further studies examining how the birds are affected by climate change in order to mitigate some of its effects.